kaplanh/React-Mat_Dev-Library/README.md

 - ReactJS

+- Styled Components

-### At the end of the project, students will be able to;
+### At the end of the project, developers will be able to;

-- improve coding skills within HTML & CSS & JS & ReactJS.
+- improve coding skills within HTML & CSS & JS & ReactJS and Styled Components.

 - use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

-- Step 1: Create React App using `yarn create react-app clarus-library`or `npx create-react-app clarus-library`
+- Step 1: Create React App using `yarn create react-app matdev-library`or `npx create-react-app matdev-library`

 - Step 2: Go to `https://developers.google.com/books/docs/v1/using?hl=tr` and get api key.